Use this step by step tutorial to make easy marshmallow kabobs for St.Patrick’s Day or rainbow birthday parties. Fun for kids!

 Preparing these kabobs is very simple and if you have kids, make these with them.

-They are gonna have the time of their lives! :D
+They are gonna have the time of their lives! 😀

-To make them, you will need the following supplies:
+To make these marshmallow kabobs, you will need the following ingredients and supplies:

 Jelly candies in various colors